pulumi/terraform-provider-mongodbatlas/website/docs/d/clusters.html.markdown

 ### Plugin
-Contains a key-value pair that tags that the cluster was created by a Terraform Provider and notes the version.
+Contains a key-value pair that tags that the cluster was created by this provider and notes the version.

 * `name` - The name of the current plugin
 * `version` - The current version of the plugin.